abbylow/tic-tac-toe/README.md

 Implement more features based on my own preferences:
 - Add a button to restart the game (Clear all the moves)

+Features to be added on:
+- Allow the user to choose the mode of game (play with AI or not)
+- Implement the minimax concept to make the AI moves